Guaranty: No Fee No Recovery

 There are many reasons your claim may be delayed.
 You need to seek timely medical care or file the claim on time to ensure your claim is completed on time.
 Sometimes the claim administrator needs more information from your doctor.

 There are also many reasons why your claim may be denied.
 The claim administrator may have determined that your claim was not severe enough to receive workers’ compensation benefits or that the circumstances surrounding your injuries were not considered work-related.
 You may still have options even if your claim was denied or delayed.
 Contact a Sacramento workers’ compensation attorney to hear about your options.

 Your employer pays the medical care benefits used for treating your work-related injury.
 After filing a claim, the injured worker must see a doctor in the Medical Provider Network.
 Treatment is decided through a utilization review.

-Temporary disability benefits are paid by the employer of an injured worker who is unable to continue working while recovering from the injury.
+Temporary disability benefits are paid by the employer of an injured worker who cannot continue working while recovering from the injury.
 Up to statutory maximums, the amount paid is two-thirds of the worker’s average weekly pay.
-A doctor will generally want to see the injured worker every 45 days to determine if he or she cannot continue working.
+A doctor will generally want to see the injured worker every 45 days to determine if they cannot continue working.
 However, these benefits are limited to 104 weeks and within five years of the injury date.

 Death benefits are paid to spouses, children, or other dependents if a work-related injury or illness caused the death of an employee.
 Death benefits are determined by the number of dependents and include burial expenses that do not exceed $10,000.

 Contact Sacramento Workers’ Compensation Attorneys, P.C. today if you need help filing a claim, understanding why your claim was delayed or denied, understanding the Employment Development Department, or what benefits you can receive.
-Our team of accomplished workers’ compensation attorneys’ are happy to provide you with a free consultation to help you determine your entitled benefits.
+Our team of accomplished workers’ compensation attorneys is happy to provide you with a free consultation to help you determine your entitled benefits.